ervinmathe/CNN_first/README.md

 # CNN_first
-A neural network for detecting my friends face on any photo
+A neural network for detecting my friends faces on any photo, using os,numpy and PIL only